hackerb9/vt340test/charset/README.md

 #### Selecting 96-Character Sets Using Single and Locking Shifts

+[TODO: Describe how these differ from 94-char set] [XXX todo: update this for VT340]

 <ul>

 | Character Set | G0 | G1    | G2    | G3    |